Last visit: April 13, 2025

 COST 1/5

 Dodger Stadium is one of the pricier visits in the Bigs if you’re looking for a good seat.
-Parking isn’t cheap and concessions will run you a pretty penny as well.
+Parking isn’t cheap ($35 prepaid, $40 at the gate for general) and concessions will run you a pretty penny as well.
 I guess the league’s biggest payroll needs to be funded somehow.

 While Los Angeles traffic is legendary, Dodger Stadium traffic is a whole new level.
 Getting here on a weeknight game is absolutely brutal.
 Once when I was coming back from San Diego, I was 2 miles from the ballpark at 5:50pm for a 7pm start.
 By the time I finally got into the parking lot, parked and navigated to my seat, it was the bottom of the 3rd.
-Granted, I parked using Gate A, rather than the less crowded Gates D or C, but still!
+Granted, I parked using Gate A (rookie mistake), but still!
 If any team needs to consider free flow parking (i.e. your license plate is photographed and you pay by app after you park), it’s this one.

-And there’s really no other choice but a vehicle of some sort: yours, an uber, or even the Union Station Dodger Stadium Express bus all rely on street access (albeit the latter has some dedicated lanes).
+And there’s really no other choice but a vehicle of some sort: yours, an Uber, or even the Union Station Dodger Stadium Express bus all rely on street access (albeit the latter has some dedicated lanes).
 I hope the Elon Musk tunnel or the Union Station gondola become a reality because no other ballpark does the trip to the park create such grief as this one.
 I dread it, and “dread” should never be a word used when it comes to going to a ballgame.
-It’s the worst single issue that ANY park faces in baseball, and that included the raw sewage leak problems in Oakland.

 WEATHER 5/5